verrazzano/docs/content/en/docs/setup/prereqs.md

 ---
-title: "Software Versions"
+title: "Prerequisites"
-description: "Review the software versions installed and supported by Verrazzano"
+description: "Review the prerequisite requirements, software versions installed and supported by Verrazzano"
 weight: 1
 draft: false
 ---

+Verrazzano requires the following:
+- A Kubernetes cluster and a compatible `kubectl`.
+- At least 2 CPUs, 100GB disk storage, and 16GB RAM available on the Kubernetes worker nodes.
+This is sufficient to install the development profile of Verrazzano.
+Depending on the resource requirements of the applications you deploy, this may or may not be sufficient for deploying your applications.

 ## Supported Software Versions